redtreevole/Foss2020Team6project/README.md

 ### limix.GWAS
 Group member: Daniele
-Goal: run genome-wide association study in a Docker image on an atmosphere image
+Goal: run genome-wide association study in a Docker image on an atmosphere instance